 Under the March 1998 Settlements, Liggett is required to pay each of the settling states and territories their relative share (based on the Medicaid population of each state over the total Medicaid population of the United States) of between 27.5% and 30% of Liggett's pre-tax income each year for 25 years, with a minimum payment guarantee of \$1,000 per state over the first nine years of the agreement.
 The annual percentage is subject to increase, pro rata from 27.5% up to 30%, depending on the number of additional states joining the settlement.
 Pursuant to the "most favored nation" provisions under the March 1996 and March 1997 Settlements, each of the states settling under those settlements could benefit from the economic terms of the March 1998 Settlements.

-The Company accrued approximately \$4,000 for the present value of the fixed payments under the March 1996 Settlements and \$18,301 for the present value of the fixed payments under the March 1998 Settlements.
+The Company accrued approximately \$4,000 for the present value of the fixed payments under the March 1996 Settlements and \$16,902 for the present value of the fixed payments under the March 1998 Settlements.
 No additional amounts have been accrued because the Company cannot quantify the future costs of the settlements as the amounts Liggett must pay are based, in part, on future operating results.
 Possible future payments based on a percentage of pretax income, and other contingent payments based on the occurrence of a business combination, will be expensed when considered probable.
-(See the discussions of the tobacco litigation settlements.)
+(See the discussions of the tobacco litigation settlements appearing in Note 8 to the Company's Consolidated Financial Statements.)

-Separately, the other tobacco companies negotiated settlements of the Attorney General actions in Mississippi, Florida, Texas and Minnesota and it has been widely publicized that the other companies have engaged in negotiations to settle with the Attorney Generals of the remaining states.
+Separately, the other tobacco companies negotiated settlements of the Attorney General Actions in Mississippi, Florida, Texas and Minnesota and it has been widely publicized that the other companies have engaged in negotiations to settle with the Attorneys General of the remaining states.

 OTHER MATTERS.
 On June 20, 1997, Philip Morris, RJR, B&W, Lorillard and the United States Tobacco Company, along with the Attorneys General for the States of Arizona, Connecticut, Florida Mississippi, New York and Washington and the CASTANO Plaintiffs' Litigation Committee executed a Memorandum of Understanding to support the adoption of federal legislation and necessary ancillary undertakings, incorporating the features described in a proposed resolution.
 The proposed resolution mandates a total reformation and restructuring of how tobacco products are manufactured, marketed and distributed in the United States.
 (For additional information concerning the proposed resolution, see Note 8 of the Company's Consolidated Financial Statements.)
 The White House, Congress and various public interest groups are currently reviewing the proposed resolution along with other proposed federal tobacco legislation.
 Management is unable to predict the ultimate effect, if any, of the enactment of legislation adopting the proposed resolution.
+Management is also unable to predict the ultimate content of any such legislation.
 However, adoption of any such legislation could have a material adverse effect on the business of the Company and Liggett.